Curtis004/ee-tech-test/README.md

 # EE Tech Test

-IMPORTANT: The tests were written with my opinions in full force therefore they fail based on the functional requirements specified.
+**IMPORTANT: The tests were written with my opinions in full force therefore they fail based on the functional requirements I came up with.
-This was to ensure I could write enough code to demonstrate what I wanted to and not be limited by functional scope.
+This was to ensure I could write enough code to demonstrate what I wanted to demonstrate and not be limited by current functional capability.**

+## Keep in mind

+I created this on an OSX machine, I've implemented measures to ensure it'll work in chrome on windows and linux but not much else.

 ## Summary of Approach